If you want to have a cheaper, more ethical and eco-friendly wedding, then this guide will help you to easily achieve that goal.

 When you choose your wedding menu, consider where the food comes from.
 Supporting local producers is a great thing to do, as supermarkets can treat farmers really poorly at times.
 Also consider serving less meat, especially beef for a lower carbon footprint from your food.

 Upcycle bits of fabric and use various things that you have around the house (or anything that friends or family want to donate) to make your own decorations!
 This can be a really fun activity and your guests cannot fail to be impressed by handmade favours.
 Check out these wedding DIY ideas on Pinterest for inspiration.

 The organic cosmetics market has improved so much in recent years, that it’s now possible for your entire bathroom to be more eco-friendly than ever before!
 Look out for cosmetics suppliers that are cruelty-free, local, organic and are committed to go zero-waste or using ocean plastics.

 I hope all these tips help you to have the easy, eco-friendly, ethical and wonderful wedding that you deserve!
-It’s not over yet though, as I have a couple of honeymoon tips too, if you are going away.

 And finally, if you are going away for your honeymoon, consider choosing an eco-friendly resort or hotel.
 If you want to know how to judge the eco-credentials of your accommodation then check out my handy guide.

 Do you have any tips for a more eco-friendly wedding that you would like to share?
 Let us know in the comments below!